 Larger homes generally have a more open floor plan, including a great room with the kitchen, dining room, and living room flowing seamlessly together.
 In this case, you will most likely have several windows in your great room with your kitchen included instead of one small window over the sink, as you find in older and smaller homes.

 Things to Consider in Choosing the Right Kitchen Window Treatment

 The first and perhaps most important question to ask yourself is their windows in splash zones.
-A splash zone is any window that can come in contact with water, such as over the sink or grease if it is near the stove.
-Food preparation areas with a window over them are also considered in a splash zone as accidents happen.
-For windows in the splash zone, you need window treatments that won’t ruin with the addition of grease, foods, water, and steam–and they should be cleaned easily when they are splashed.
+A splash zone is any window that can come in contact with water, such as over the sink or grease, if it is near the stove.
+As accidents happen, food preparation areas with a window over them are also considered a splash zone.
+For windows in the splash zone, you need window treatments that won’t ruin with the addition of grease, food, water, and steam–and they should be cleaned easily when they are splashed.
 PVC-based items are water-safe and easy to clean.

 If you have several windows in a great room that includes your kitchen, keep in mind that you don’t need to have the exact type of window treatment in all of your windows.
-Rather, there are so many different types and styles that you are sure to find several other custom products that will complement or blend in with your splash zone choices.
+Rather, there are so many different types and styles that you can find several other custom products that will complement or blend in with your splash zone choices.